McTrip777/Computer-Architecture/ls8/README.md

 Hint: Look in the `asm/` directory and learn how to use the `asm.js` assembler.
 This way you can write your code in assembly language and use the assembler to build it to machine code and then run it on your emulator.

+### code functionality

+- In the constructor I assign all of my functions, almost like a switch statement.
+So whichever binary number is selected thats the function that gets run.
+I added the CMP checking if value_a is > < or = value_b.
+I then set the flag based on the result.
+Whenever JMP is called it jumps(no condition).
+Whenever JNE is called it jumps if it is not equal.
+Whenever JEQ is called it jumps if it is equal.
+If JEQ or JNE are called and there condition isn't met it is skipped over and runs the next command.